 Some horse breeds are more prone to metabolic diseases, specifically pituitary pars intermedia dysfunction (PPID) and insulin dysregulation (ID).

-One presentation at the 5th Global Equine Endocrine Symposium (GEES) presented by Boehringer Ingelheim, held in January 2023, discussed pituitary pars intermedia dysfunction (PPID or equine Cushing’s disease) and insulin dysregulation (ID) in horse breeds classified by genetic clade.
-(The research was titled Prevalence of Pituitary Pars Intermedia Dysfunction and Insulin Dysregulation in Horse Breeds Classified by Genetic Clade, and it was authored by Rachel Lemcke, MS, of Amwell Data Services LLC, in New Jersey; and Steve Grubbs, DVM, PhD, DACVIM, and Kelly Graber of Boehringer Ingelheim Animal Health USA.)
+The 5th Global Equine Endocrine Symposium (GEES) was presented by Boehringer Ingelheim.
+It was held in January 2023.
+One presentation discussed pituitary pars intermedia dysfunction (PPID or equine Cushing’s disease) and insulin dysregulation (ID) in horse breeds classified by genetic clade.
+(The research was titled Prevalence of Pituitary Pars Intermedia Dysfunction and Insulin Dysregulation in Horse Breeds Classified by Genetic Clade.
+Rachel Lemcke, MS, of Amwell Data Services LLC, in New Jersey; Steve Grubbs, DVM, PhD, DACVIM; and Kelly Graber of Boehringer Ingelheim Animal Health USA, authored the paper.)

-This retrospective analysis was performed on veterinarian-provided data from a 2016-2020 study in the United States on 6,266 ponies and horses with suspected endocrine disorders (primarily PPID, also called Cushing’s disease).
+This retrospective analysis was performed on veterinarian-provided data from a 2016-2020 study in the United States.
+The study included 6,266 ponies and horses with suspected endocrine disorders (primarily PPID, also called Cushing’s disease).
 This study did not include Quarter Horses or Paints due to the high risk of breed misclassification.

-The enrolled horses were separated by breed into 13 clades, which is a branch of a genetic cladogram that includes a single common ancestor and all of that individual’s descendants.
+The enrolled horses were separated by breed into 13 clades.
+A clade is a branch of a genetic cladogram that includes a single common ancestor and all of that individual’s descendants.
 Several clades included closely related breeds.
 Frequency of endocrine-associated clinical signs were also compared among endocrine classifications and clades.

 PPID and ID in Horse Breed Clades

-The research showed that both the highest rates of PPID (61.52%) and insulin dysregulation (ID) (72.22%) occurred in Clade 3, which included Miniature Horses, Shetland ponies and dwarf ponies.
+The research showed that both the highest rates of PPID (61.52%) and insulin dysregulation (ID) (72.22%) occurred in Clade 3.
+That group included Miniature Horses, Shetland ponies, and dwarf ponies.

 Clade 7 (Percheron and Belgian Draft) had the lowest rate of insulin dysregulation (24.84%).

-In addition, endocrine disorders were identified in more than half the horses 10 years old and younger in the majority of clades, highlighting the need for endocrine testing in younger horses.
+In addition, endocrine disorders were identified in more than half the horses 10 years old and younger in the majority of clades.
+This highlights the need for endocrine testing in younger horses.

 Decreased athletic performance was not statistically associated with any endocrine classification or combination evaluated.